-Jurors appearing and released the first day that have not been selected on a jury will be paid mileage only.
+Potential jurors appearing and released the first day will be paid mileage only.
 Jurors who have been selected after the jury selection process to be a trial juror will receive $12 per day plus mileage, if traveling.
 Mileage is paid according to your home zip code.
 The rate is set by the State of Arizona and is currently 62.5 cents per mile (as of Jan 25, 2023).
 Fees are paid once a week automatically and mailed to the juror's Mastercard that is issued on the selection day.